AdobeDocs/campaign-classic.en/help/integrations/using/configuring-pipeline.md

 * "name" corresponds to the trigger ID.
 A wildcard "*" will catch all triggers.
 * "Consumer" corresponds to the name of the calling instance or application.
 * Pipelined also supports the "aliases" topic.
-* You should always restart Pipelined after making changes.
+* You should always restart pipelined after making changes.

 ## Step 3: Optional configuration {#step-optional}